blebox/fakebox/README.md

     port[5058]: shutterbox_20190911
     port[5059]: shutterbox_20190911
     port[5953]: shutterbox_20190911
+## Help Option
+The script currently supports --help -h.
+When invoked, it displays all available devices.
 ## Contributions

 Contributions are welcome.
 Look around the code and try to follow established patterns.